 Fellowship

-Our fellows gain special knowledge and training in the management of acute hand and upper extremity trauma, hand and upper extremity microvascular emergencies, reconstructive hand and upper extremity conditions, congenital upper limb deformities, and brachial plexus and peripheral nerve injuries.
+Our fellows receive specialized training in the comprehensive management of acute hand and upper extremity trauma, microvascular emergencies, complex reconstructive procedures, congenital upper limb deformities, and injuries involving the brachial plexus and peripheral nerves.

 Hand in surgery